We have refuges in secure locations across North Ayrshire.

 You will be provided with toiletries and cleaning supplies when you first move in.
 There are also toys for any children to play with.

-The team have to take into consideration a number of factors before offering refuge.
+Your worker will take into consideration a number of factors before offering refuge.
 These could include: are the areas we have available safe for you?
 Do you have any risk factors that could put yourself in danger?
 Does the perpetrator or their family live or frequent nearby?
 Do you or your children present any issues which may impact on other residents?
 Do you have recourse to public funds?
 Are there any other known risk factors which may impact on your support?

 Going Into a Refuge

-The refuge team will go through the occupancy agreement with you and will show you around the refuge and the surrounding area.
+Your worker will go through the occupancy agreement with you and will show you around the refuge and the surrounding area.
 North Ayrshire Women’s Aid operates an on-call service for all of those who are residing in refuge.
 You will be provided with this when you arrive.

 While living in refuge you will need to abide by some rules.
 These are: